 What exactly is Cinco de Mayo?

-Cinco de Mayo translates to the 5th of May.
-It celebrates the date of Mexico’s victory over France in the Battle of Puebla on May 5, 1862 during the Franco-Mexican War.
+Cinco de Mayo celebrates the date of Mexico’s victory over France in the Battle of Puebla on May 5, 1862 during the Franco-Mexican War.
 Surprisingly, it is celebrated more in the United States than in Mexico, especially in communities with a large Mexican-American population.

-Is Cinco de Mayo and the Day of the Dead the same thing?
+Is Cinco de Mayo the Day of the Dead?